 Tumor Lysis Syndrome

 Based on its mechanism of action and findings from animal studies, ISTODAX can cause fetal harm when administered to a pregnant woman.
 In an animal reproductive study, romidepsin was embryocidal and caused adverse developmental outcomes at exposures below those in patients at the recommended dose of 14 mg/m2.
-Advise females of reproductive potential to use effective contraception during treatment and for at least 1 month after the last dose.
-Advise males with female sexual partners of reproductive potential to use effective contraception during treatment and for at least 1 month after the last dose [see Use In Specific Populations and CLINICAL PHARMACOLOGY].
+Advise females of reproductive potential to use effective contraception during treatment and for 1 month after the last dose.
+Advise males with female partners of reproductive potential to use effective contraception during treatment and for 1 month after the last dose [see Use In Specific Populations and CLINICAL PHARMACOLOGY].

 Patient Counseling Information